Sundin/sundin.github.io/content/posts/2018-09-22-refactor-responsibly.md

 ## Patterns of responsible refactoring

 One useful strategy for mitigating the inherent risk of refactoring is to isolate the functionality you want to rewrite into smaller chunks.
-This will enable you to release small pieces code into production continously, meaning that you can verify that what you are building is actually working and giving you the possibility of backtracking or changing course at any point in a very agile way.
+This will enable you to release small pieces code into production continuously, meaning that you can verify that what you are building is actually working and giving you the possibility of backtracking or changing course at any point in a very agile way.
 In case you hit a dead end, you can always fall back to your latest working version without having to discard weeks or months worth of work.
 More often than not, it will also force you to come up with a more robust software architecture as well!

 Some architectural patterns can be used in order to execute this theory into practice.
-They are all very similiar and/or overlapping, with the main idea being to be able to shorten the release cycle in order to get quicker feedback and reduce overall risk.
+They are all very similar and/or overlapping, with the main idea being to be able to shorten the release cycle in order to get quicker feedback and reduce overall risk.

 ### Proxy pattern